visuality1337/FortniteCheatSRCUpdateEveryUpdate/README.md

-# ISSUE
+# i dont update this src anymore because idk maybe an update but not yeet.
-Error if injection i only need to change 1 pattern : ) in util.cpp FIX IT YOURSELF SKID
+: )

 # Are you allowed to Publish it?
 I allow to publish but with credits.